Cybersecurity

 Basic Policy

-Cybersecurity is one of Aozora’s main focuses as a bank that has a responsibility for its customers’ important assets and information.
-Incidents such as information leaks and service outages caused by cyberattacks may have a material impact not only on Aozora’s management, including damages to our customers and affecting business continuity, but also on society as a whole.
+Cybersecurity is one of Aozora’s main areas of focus as a bank that has a responsibility for its customers’ important assets and information.
+Incidents such as information leaks and service outages caused by cyberattacks could have a material impact not only on Aozora’s management, including damage to our customers and affecting business continuity, but also on society as a whole.
 In order to provide reliable financial services, Aozora considers the stable operation of information systems to be one of its most important management responsibilities.
-We work to maintain the cybersecurity system and reduce risks across the Aozora Group.
+We work to maintain the cybersecurity system and reduce risks across the entire Aozora Group.

 Aozora has established a security policy and a systems risk management policy, and conducts cybersecurity management with the active engagement of senior management based on a risk appetite framework approved by the Board of Directors.

-Aozora has established a framework in which the IT Control Division headed by the Chief Technology Officer (CTO), who is responsible for cybersecurity, is designated as the control division for overall system risks.
-The Cyber Security Office, a dedicated cybersecurity department formed within the IT Control Division and staffed with specially trained personnel, manages systems development, monitoring, and emergency responses.
-In addition, we have established a Cyber Security Incident Response Team (Aozora CSIRT), which spans across Aozora’s related groups/divisions and Group companies.
+To strengthen our cybersecurity management framework, we have appointed a CISO*1 as the person responsible for overall cybersecurity management.
+With this initiative, we have established a system through which the CISO reports to the CIO*2 as well as the CRO*3 from a Risk Management Group’s checks and balances perspective.
+The Cyber Security Office, a dedicated cybersecurity department formed within the IT Control Division, is responsible for establishing systems, strengthening countermeasures, monitoring, and emergency responses.
+We have also established a Cyber Security Incident Response Team (Aozora CSIRT), which spans across Aozora’s related groups/divisions and Group companies.
 By sharing cybersecurity trends and risks inherent in the Bank as well as conducting ongoing cybersecurity training, the entire Group remains prepared for emergency situations.

 an image about Cybersecurity Management System an image about Cybersecurity Management System